jjunho/pt_pronunciation/README.md

-# pt_pronunciation
-Research about Korean learners' acquisition of Portuguese pronunciation
+Data about Korean learners' acquisition of Portuguese pronunciation

+Copyright © 2020 Juliano Paiva Junho

+The data in this repository is available under the terms written in the file `LICENSE`.

+## Basic requirements

+You need `python3` in order to build the data file used in this research.

 ## Build script help